amywzhou/DH110-AMYZ/README.md

 > Overall Evaluation: The UNEP has many other objectives, so it was somewhat difficult finding what I needed since I was researching only SDG 11 There is so much information on the site, that it is crowded.
 Navigation is tough, and the separate navigation bars make the website even more unclear.
 There is little support for errors, which is frustrating on a large site like this one.
 However, the search functions helped tremendously.
 Furthermore, the site does seem intuitive and visually pleasing.

-  The details of the evaluation can be found [here](https://github.com/amywzhou/DH110-AMYZ/tree/main/assignment01).
+The details of the heuristic evaluation can be found [here](https://github.com/amywzhou/DH110-AMYZ/tree/main/assignment01).

 Next, I conducted a Usability Test (UT) for sustain.org in order determine the effectiveness, efficiency, and satisfaction of using the site.
 The tasks chosen for the the usability test were specifically catered to gain insight on the three areas of concern I found during my heuristic evaluation:
 - Visibilility of System Status : The navigation bar has drop down menus that do not stay pinned; they only appear when the user hovers over the parent button.
 Evaluate whether or not the drop down menu affects the user's navigation of the site.